Tony Morris

-Anthony Clive "Tony" Morris (30 September 1962 – 1 August 2020) was a British newsreader for Granada Reports, produced by ITV Granada.
+Anthony Clive Morris (30 September 1962 – 1 August 2020) was an English newsreader for Granada Reports, produced by ITV Granada.
 He previously worked as a reporter and bulletin presenter for BBC North West Tonight and for a brief period was a reporter for the BBC national news.

+Biography

 Early life

 Morris was born and brought up in the city of Portsmouth in Hampshire, but later moved to St Helens, Merseyside.

 Education

 Morris was educated at St. Luke's Church of England School, now known as the Ark Charter Academy, in the Southsea area of Portsmouth.

-Life and career
+Career

 Prior to being a television journalist and news presenter, Morris worked as a DJ and served in the RAF.

 BBC

 North West Tonight

 Morris joined BBC North West Tonight initially as a reporter for the flagship programme based in Manchester, later going on to present shorter bulletins, usually weekend bulletins and the regional bulletin following the BBC News at Ten.
 For a brief period in his latter years with the BBC, he worked as a reporter for the national news, being based in London.